DmanDJs1/MechaCar_Statistical_Analysis/README.md

 ![image](https://github.com/DmanDJs1/MechaCar_Statistical_Analysis/blob/main/Pictures/Pic1b_summaryvehicleLength.PNG?raw=true)
 ![image](https://github.com/DmanDJs1/MechaCar_Statistical_Analysis/blob/main/Pictures/Pic1_summaryvehicleLength.PNG?raw=true)

+The following coefficients (variables) provided a non-random value of variance to the mpg values:

 a)	vehicle weight(0.0776)

 b)	spoiler angle(0.3069)

 c)	AWD(0.1852)

 2) Is the slope of the linear model considered to be zero?
 Why or why not?